Fleid/fleid.github.io/_posts/2020-09-30-azure-static-blog.md

 *[figure 2 : a storage account with static hosting and a CDN endpoint](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202009_azure_static_blog/step1.png)*

-We can already see our content online to the following URLs:
+We can already see our content online at the following URLs:

 - `https://<sa>.web.core.windows.net`, directly from the storage account
 - `https://<cdn>.azureedge.net`, from the CDN endpoint

-To be noted that to upload our content to the $web container of the storage account, I recommend to use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) over PowerShell (`Set-AzStorageBlobContent` messing up the content-types of the files uploaded).
-The syntax is straightforward (in a PowerShell host, cmd or bash terminal) :
+To be noted that to upload our content to the `$web` container of the storage account, the best option is to use the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+I tend to prefer PowerShell but `Set-AzStorageBlobContent` doesn't manage the content-types of the files it uploads.
+The syntax in the CLI is straightforward (in a PowerShell host, cmd or bash terminal) :

 ```PowerShell
 # Here the parameter syntax is PowerShell and I'm already logged via az login